+.
 Going Out

 People go out in their community to do many things, like go to the movies, concerts, play sports and see friends.
 When we ask about community, we mean the places where people go out around their home.
 Places like parks, restaurants, or places of worship.
-NCI asks if people have friends they like to do things with and if they do things in their community.
+NCI asks if children spend time with other children who do not have DD with and if they do things in their community.